-Back To The Future The Musical has opened at the Adelphi Theatre in London.
+Reviews are in for Back To The Future The Musical starring Roger Bart & Olly Dobson at the Adelphi Theatre in London.

 This movie-to-stage musical adaptation has been highly anticipated (understatement!), and alongside the joy of getting to see a classic 80’s movie live on stage, the West End is also treated to Broadway stage royalty Roger Bart (The Producers) giving us his Dr Emmett Brown!